Rust Cohle: The Dora Lange murder

-On January 3, 1995, LSP CID detectives Cohle and Hart are assigned to investigate a ritualistic murder in rural Erath.
+On January 3, 1995, LSP CID detectives Cohle and Hart are assigned to assist the Vermilion Parish Sheriffs' Department with a ritualistic murder in rural Erath.
 They discover that the killer raped and tortured the victim, a prostitute named Dora Lange, and subsequently attached a pair of deer antlers to her head, painted a spiraling vortex on her back, and posed her underneath a tree in a burnt sugarcane field.
 They also discover strange stick structures that appear occult in nature.
-Cohle believes it to be the work of a serial killer.
-The murder becomes a local media sensation, attracting the attention of reverend Billy Lee Tuttle, cousin of the state governor, who together seek to assemble a task force related to crimes deemed anti-Christian, much to Cohle's chagrin.
-An aloof and unorthodox loner, Cohle is ostracized by his fellow detectives despite Hart's support.
-When Hart insists that Cohle meet his family, Cohle arrives drunk for dinner; Hart learns it is the anniversary of his daughter's death.
+Believing the crime scene to be too elaborate, Cohle deduces the murder to be the work of a serial killer.
+The murder becomes a media sensation, leading to the intervention of Reverend Billy Lee Tuttle, a member of the influential Tuttle family and the cousin of Governor Edwin Tuttle, who attempts to establish an anti-Christian crimes task force.
+Cohle, a committed philosophical atheist, pessimistic nihilist and antinatalist, finds the suggestion ludicrous and discards it out of hand.

+An aloof, unorthodox loner, Cohle finds himself ostracized by fellow detectives despite the support of the more personable Hart.
+During an invitation to Hart's house for dinner, Cohle arrives drunk.
+Marty later learns that it is the anniversary of Cohle's daughter's death, a topic he has never discussed with the rest of the force.

-During their investigation, Cohle interviews prostitutes who may have known Lange; he purchases barbiturates in an effort to combat his insomnia.
-Seeking a rural brothel in Vermilion Parish called the Ranch, Cohle assaults some local johns and uncovers its location.
+Cohle begins to interview prostitutes working Louisiana truck stops who may have known Lange, purchasing barbiturates from one in an attempt to combat his insomnia.
+He learns of a rural brothel in Vermilion Parish called the Ranch, and assaults some local johns in order to uncover its location.
 At the Ranch, Cohle and Hart gain access to Lange's diary, which contains repeated references to "Carcosa" and a "Yellow King".
 In the wreckage of a burnt-out church Lange attended, they find more structures and a painting on the wall depicting a human figure wearing antlers.